 At Chimney Rock we love hosting groups of Boy and Girl Scouts for our special programs.
 We offer rock climbing, guided hiking and interpretative programming designed just for your Scouts year-round.
-We also have annual spring and fall Scout Days which are some of our largest events!
-Check below to find the program or activity that best meets your requirements:
+We also have annual spring and fall Scout Days which are some of our largest events.
+A non-refundable deposit of $30 per troop is required to register.

 Year-round Scout Programs

-Guided Hikes – Whether your troop wants to scale up the mountain and enjoy breathtaking views and rare habitats or trot down to the bottom of the 404-ft.
-Hickory Nut Falls, guided hikes are a great way to get everyone out-and-about.
+Whether your troop wants to scale up the mountain and enjoy breathtaking views and rare habitats or trot down to the bottom of the 404-ft.
+Hickory Nut Falls, guided hikes are a great way to get everyone out and about.
 Choose one from our many trails to discover the native plants, wildlife and unbelievable history of this beautiful area.

-Guided Rock Climbing – Working on a climbing badge?
+Working on a climbing badge?
 Check out how to see Chimney Rock from an entirely new perspective by a guided climbing experience with Fox Mountain Guides.
-To book a climb with them, email firstname.lastname@example.org.
+To book a climb, contact them directly at firstname.lastname@example.org or 888-284-8433.

-Shelter Building 101 – Imagine being lost on a trail as the sun goes down.
+Imagine being lost on a trail as the sun goes down.
 One of the most essential things you could do is find or make shelter.
 This program provides the opportunity to learn how to make shelters out of natural materials.
-Everyone will enjoy learning how to make an emergency home-away-from-home.
+Everyone will enjoy learning how to make an emergency home away from home.

-Threats and Thorns – All animals and plants have adaptations that help them survive in their environment.
+All animals and plants have adaptations that help them survive in their environment.
 This class focuses on the ones that could be harmful to people.
 Students will learn why dangerous adaptations exist, how to identify them, and what to do in case of an emergency.
-(Seasonal)

-Wild Edibles – There are many plants out on the trail that can be used for food and medicine.
+There are many plants out on the trail that can be used for food and medicine.
 Scouts will graze along learning how to identify safe plants from dangerous ones.
-(Seasonal)